neondatabase/postgresql_anonymizer/docs/tutorials/0-intro.md

 Unless stated otherwise, all commands must be executed with the role `paul`.

+!!! tip

-!!!
-Tip Setup a `.pgpass` file to simplify the connections !
+    Setup a `.pgpass` file to simplify the connections !

 ``` console
 cat > ~/.pgpass << EOL